compose-ex/nifi-compose-bundle/README.md

   1. `git clone`
   2. `mvn package`
-  3. Copy `nifi-compose-nar/target/nifi-compose-nar-1.0.0-BETA.nar` to `$NIFI_ROOT\lib` assuming you took the defaults from the nifi.properties file and that you are running [Apache Nifi](https://nifi.apache.org/) version 1.0.0-Beta.
+  3. Copy `nifi-compose-nar/target/nifi-compose-nar-1.0.0-BETA.nar` to `$NIFI_ROOT/lib` assuming you took the defaults from the nifi.properties file and that you are running [Apache Nifi](https://nifi.apache.org/) version 1.0.0-Beta.

 For details on these custom Processors please see the following blog (especially the end):